d3/d3-selection/README.md

 * The implementation is now structured using CommonJS modules, rather than the ad hoc [SMASH](https://github.com/mbostock/smash) concatentation process used previously.
 A standalone build is provided for your convenience using [Browserify](http://browserify.org/), but you are free to define your own build process (e.g., [Webpack](https://webpack.github.io/)).
 See [#2220](https://github.com/mbostock/d3/issues/2220).

-* The [multi-value map](http://bl.ocks.org/mbostock/3305515) variants of selection.attr, selection.style, selection.property and selection.classed are now implemented as distinct methods rather than overloading the arguments.
+* The [multi-value map](http://bl.ocks.org/mbostock/3305515) variants of selection.attr, selection.style, selection.property, selection.classed and selection.on are now implemented as distinct methods rather than overloading the arguments.
 See [#2109](https://github.com/mbostock/d3/issues/2109).

 * The d3.ns.prefix namespace map is now exposed as d3.namespace.